 which goes into Route 850.
 Drive five kilometers to Bates Landing.

 Click here for a map and directions.
-Strawberries and Raspberries in
+Strawberries in

 season; Call ahead for opening dates; Bates Landing Roadside Market open

 late June to September from 9 am to 9 pm daily.
 Payment: Cash, Cheque, Debit

 cards, Visa, MasterCard, AmEx.
 Fresh fruit in season, Sweet corn and other

 vegetables in season available at Bates Landing along with crafts,

 conveniences, baked goods and ice-cream.
 UPDATE for 2021: There's not much info on their Facebook page; they

 stopped doing raspberries in 2013, there's no info about strawberries; you will just have to call or message them.

 - Bostwick's UPick Apples - apples, U-pick and